Weapon mount: Fork rest/shooting sticks

 Shooting sticks are portable weapon mounts used by field shooters, like hunters, snipers and metallic silhouette black-powder rifle shooters.
 They can be anything from purpose-built rests to constructions made from actual sticks, and have between one and three legs.
 They have existed since the days of early arquebusiers, when they would typically be a long thin stake with a U-shaped rest at the top, referred to as a fork rest.

 On firearms, shooting sticks are commonly used on rifles to provide a forward rest and reduce motion.
 Shooting sticks permit the operator to rest the weapon on the ground, a low wall, or other object, reducing operator fatigue and permitting increased accuracy.

 Underbarrel

 This type of infantry weapon mount is used to mount a weapon beneath the barrel of a larger one, using either special mounting equipment or an accessory rail.
 This allows the user to have two weapons ready in hand and a simple change of grip is all that is needed to fire the accessory weapon.
 It is most commonly used to mount a single-shot grenade launcher to a rifle or a cut-down shotgun to breach doors.

+Individual

+Various forms of weapon mounts have existed for individual use, or experimented with for military trials to ease the handling of heavy weapons and reduce fatigue on the battlefield.
+An example is the affusto d'assalto (assault carriage) or "bari mount" that was devised by the 139° e 140° Reggimento Fanteria Brigata "Bari" in 1917 and used on the Villar Perosa aircraft submachine gun for walking fire tactics.
+This allowed the user not only to fire the spade grip weapon but also throw grenades at the same time during combat.
+The Bari mount was used in trench raids, and was integral to the doctrinal purpose of the so-called 'pistollettieri' sections who were effectively grenadier-submachine gunners.

+Another example is the Third Arm Weapon Interface System and REAPER weapon support system.